web-infra-dev/garfish/README.md

 - Sandbox module provides runtime isolation for the application's Runtime, which can effectively isolate the side effects of JS and Style on the application
 - Store provides a simple mechanism for exchanging communication data

-🎯 Highly scalable plug-in mechanism (coming soon...)
+🎯 Highly scalable plugin mechanism (coming soon...)

-- Provide business plug-ins to meet various customization needs of business parties
+- Provide business plugins to meet various customization needs of business parties

 ## community